Resources: Domestic, Sexual, and Community Violence

 If you, a friend, a family member or someone you know is experiencing domestic violence, sexual violence, or physical or emotional abuse, resources are available:

 Contact the police at 911 if you believe you or your loved one is in immediate danger.

-Call this 24-hour Philadelphia domestic violence hotline (866) 723-3014 to get help for yourself or someone else.
-This line is operated by Women Against Abuse.
+Call this 24-hour Philadelphia Domestic Violence hotline: 1-866-723-3014 to get help for yourself or someone else who has experienced domestic violence.
+This line is operated by WAA.